 The Green Book turning path templates do not provide sufficient data for vehicle turn simulation software and computer-aided design (CAD) software to faithfully reproduce them.
 Critical dimensions for determining a vehicle’s swept path are its front overhang, rear overhang, wheelbase, steering angle, vehicle width, and, in the case of multi-part vehicles, the inter-vehicle angles and kingpin and hitch locations.
 Rear overhang and mirror widths have also generated safety concerns in the design of bus passenger platforms.
 Further, with industry movement toward 3D design, loaded ground clearances and heights of the key design vehicles are desirable.

-The objective of this research is to develop design vehicle material for the 8th Edition of the Green Book that realistically represents the critical vehicles that influence geometric designs.
-The material should include:
+The objective of this research was to develop design vehicle material for the 8th Edition of the Green Book that realistically represents the critical vehicles that influence geometric designs.
+The research provided conclusions for:

 - An appropriate number of turning path templates that reflect a reasonable range of variability among design vehicles and guidance on when and how they should be applied.

 The final report documents the research objectives, methodology, findings, conclusions, and recommendations.
 Other final deliverables will include a Microsoft Excel® spreadsheet with the dimensional data for design vehicles.